 A good blog post often includes a call to action, e.g. the end of a post lists ideas, poses a question, or asks users to post their own thoughts.

-- Do not use underlines or all caps for any reason.
+- Do not use underlines or all caps.

 - Rather than using footnotes, please link to appropriate materials or, where links are unavailable, reference them through explanation or in parentheses.